dtim-upc/Eris/README.md

   `osqp` are installed.
 Tested with Python 3.6; doing `pip install numpy scipy osqp` should suffice.

+  Required libraries and drivers (including JDBC) are already in `lib` folder.
+  In Windows, ``python.bat`` must point to the Python implementation with OSQP.

 # Building

 If all of the above are installed, this should just work: